lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 .. image:: scaling_group_tab.png
    :alt: Resource group tab

-You can edit a resource group by clicking the settings icon in the Control column.
+You can edit a resource group by clicking the gear icon in the Control panel.
 In the Select scheduler field, you can choose the scheduling method for creating a compute session.
 Currently, there are three types: FIFO, LIFO, and DRF.
 FIFO and LIFO are scheduling methods creating the first- or the last-enqueued compute session in the job queue.
 DRF stands for Dominant Resource